Holistic Therapy Consultant - Gold Coast - Canungra

 High levels of insulin will cause an imbalance of eicosanoids, this can also effect the balance of hormones in our brain which effects behaviour and mood.
 Too much of the inflammatory eicosanoids can over-stimulate the nervous system and cause behavioural disorders such as anxiety, depression, PMS and hyperactivity (ADD), with feelings of irritability, hostility, memory loss and confusion.
 Where there is a deficiency of omega-3 fatty acids (EPA/DHA from fish oils), imbalances in the supply of essential fatty acids can also cause structural changes in the nerve cells, which further contributes to abnormalities in nerve cell function.

-Therefore, our goal in therapy is to reduce the amount of insulin being produced by using a Zonal Type Diet, and to correct any underlying deficiencies of Omega 3 fatty acids.
+Therefore, a goal in therapy is to reduce the amount of insulin being produced by using a no sugar Diet, and to correct any underlying deficiencies of Omega 3 fatty acids.

 This Diet reduces the amount of glucose entering the blood and thereby reduces the amount of insulin produced.
 This creates a favourable hormonal balance, which improves the function of many organs and tissues.